 All applicants will be required to provide match funding of up to 25% of the total project cost as part of their proposal.

 Ideally this will be from the business sector, but other sources, such as in-kind support and other grants will be considered.

 The Challenge is open to Registered Charities/Social Enterprise organisations.
 It is not open to individuals or non-constituted groups.

 Each lead organisation must already be located within the LEP area (Norfolk and/or Suffolk) and already be carrying out a substantial level of activity within it.
 The proposed project will take place in the LEP area, where the beneficiaries will also be resident.

 Each lead organisation must have at least two years overall track record, and provide evidence of activity via their past two years’ annual accounts.

 Each lead organisation must have a board of trustees or directors that meets regularly and consists of at least 3 unrelated persons.

-An organisation can only lead one proposal, but can be a partner in more than one proposal.
+An organisation can only be party to one proposal.